 Initial and Biannual Personal Interest Returns - March 2021

 Under section 134 of the Local Government Act 2020 a specified person must lodge a biannual personal interests return with the Chief Executive Officer containing matters prescribed by the Local Government (Governance and Integrity) Regulations 2020.
-Initial personal interests returns must be lodged by specified persons within 30 days of the commencement of the corresponding section of the Local Government Act 2020 (being 24 October 2020) or within 30 days of them being appointed or nominated as a specified person.
+Biannual personal interests returns must be lodged by specified persons twice yearly by the end of each prescribed period.
+The prescribed periods are from 1-31 March and 1-30 September each year.
 A specified person includes the Chief Executive Officer, a member of a delegated committee or a nominated officer (a member of Council staff who is nominated by the Chief Executive Officer because of their role or who has a statutory or delegated power, duty or function).

 Under section 135 of the Local Government Act 2020, the Chief Executive Officer must prepare a summary of the personal interests information disclosed in the last personal interests return lodged.
 This summary must be made available on Council’s Internet site and must be available for inspection at Council’s office.